goinvo/goinvo.com/README.md

 ### Adding images

 Pretty much the same as adding images for case studies.
 We'll just restate some of the basics.
-When exporting your images, you want them to be 2000px wide, progressive jpg, and ideally 72dpi (more pixels per inch will increase the filesize).
-Save them into our dropbox folder at Graphics/goinvo.com/images/features/[your-feature]/[your-image.jpg] using lowercase and dash separation.
+When exporting your images, you want them to be 2000px wide, progressive jpg, and ideally 72dpi (more px per inch will increase the filesize).
+Save them into our dropbox folder at `Graphics/goinvo.com/images/features/your-feature-url/[your-feature-image.jpg` using lowercase and dash separation.
 Add your hero image here too.

 You'll need AWS permissions to do this, so if you don't have what you need, check with Craig, Eric, or Jen.
 To upload your images, open a terminal in the goinvo.com dropbox folder and run